 A North American native, fothergilla deserves a place in every shade garden for its profuse honey-sweet brushy blooms and open, airy habit.
 The leathery leaves feature light undersides and turn to fiery shades of red, orange, and bright yellow in autumn.
-The tangled branch structure intrigues even in winter landscapes.
-An added plus: This shrub requires only light pruning as part of its low-maintenance lifestyle.
+The tangled branch structure adds interest even in winter landscapes.
+An added plus: This low-maintenance shrub requires only light pruning to help shape it.

 As both a wildlife nectar source and nesting spot, deer-resistant fothergilla is a favorite plant of other species of wildlife.
 Plant it alongside viburnum, spicebush, and elderberry to create a robust wildlife habitat in your own landscape.
 Blanket the area around the shrubs with a 2-inch-thick layer of mulch to suppress weeds and pave the way for easy maintenance around equally easy-to-care-for shrubs.